Volodymyr Zelenskyy: 2025 anti-corruption protests

-On 22 July 2025, despite calls to veto, Zelenskyy signed a controversial law that removed independence from two Ukrainian anti-corruption bodies, the National Anti-Corruption Bureau of Ukraine (NABU) and Specialized Anti-Corruption Prosecutor's Office (SAPO), and gave more power to the government's Prosecutor General, Zelenskyy loyalist Ruslan Kravchenko.
+On 22 July 2025, despite calls to veto, Zelenskyy signed a controversial law that removed independence from two Ukrainian anti-corruption bodies, the National Anti-Corruption Bureau of Ukraine (NABU) and Specialised Anti-Corruption Prosecutor's Office (SAPO), and gave more power to the government's Prosecutor General, Zelenskyy loyalist Ruslan Kravchenko.
 Critics of the law have said it may hurt Ukraine's efforts to join the European Union, while EU officials have called the law a "step back".

 After widespread protest across multiple cities, Zelenskyy submitted a new draft law aimed at restoring the independence of NABU and SAPO.
 He stated the new bill would protect the agencies from Russian influence while preserving their independence, though no details were given.
 According to NABU, the proposal restores both bodies' full powers and safeguards.
 The new bill was adopted by parliament and signed by Zelenskyy on 31 July 2025; Zelenskyy said it was "very important that the state listens to public opinion".

-In an interview published on 25 September, Zelenskyy said he would not seek a second term after the war ends.

-2025 Budapest Summit

-On 17 October, Donald Trump indicated interest in meeting Zelenskyy at the 2025 Budapest Summit in Hungary, but that their meeting would be separate from Trump's meeting with Putin as Trump noted, "These two leaders do not like each other, and we want to make it comfortable for everybody."
-On Meet the Press, Zelenskyy confirmed that he was interested in joining the summit meeting, emphasizing the importance of Ukraine as being part the dialogue in order "to have just and lasting peace."
-Trump later cancelled the summit.